ucsb-cs8/w20/_lab/lab02.md

 Navigate to the Lab assignment on Gradescope and upload your `.py` files, similar to how you submitted `hello.py` for Lab00.
 **Important**: you need to upload **both** files _at the same time_.
-You can hold down Ctrl (or Cmd/command) key while clicking on the files to select them to uploadOr, you can drag them one by one into the submission box on Gradescope.
+You can hold down Ctrl (or Cmd/command) key while clicking on the files to select them to upload.
+Or, you can drag them one by one into the submission box on Gradescope.

 Gradescope will run a few tests to check if your functions are correct.
 If your tests do not pass, go back to these functions and double-check your logic and function syntax.